Counter

 • Simplicity: Services like GoatCounter make it easy

-• Privacy-focused options (Plausible, Umami) are easy to set up
+• Privacy-focused options (Plausible, Umami) require only a JS snippet

-• The FLY library is difficult to find and compile today
+• The FLY library is difficult to find and compile on modern systems

 FeatureCounterTextCounter